-Heart attack complications are often related to the damage done to your heart during a heart attack.
-This damage can lead to the following conditions:
+Complications are often related to the damage done to your heart during an attack.
+Damage can lead to:

 Nov.
 15, 2014

 - Heart failure.
-The amount of damaged tissue in your heart may be so great that the remaining heart muscle can't do an adequate job of pumping blood out of your heart.
-Heart failure may be a temporary problem that goes away after your heart, which has been stunned by a heart attack, recovers.
-However, it can also be a chronic condition resulting from extensive and permanent damage to your heart following your heart attack.
+An attack may damage so much heart tissue that the remaining heart muscle can't adequately pump blood out of your heart.
+Heart failure may be temporary, or it can be a chronic condition resulting from extensive and permanent damage to your heart.

 - Heart rupture.
 Areas of heart muscle weakened by a heart attack can rupture, leaving a hole in part of the heart.
 This rupture is often fatal.

 - Valve problems.
-Heart valves damaged during a heart attack may develop severe, life-threatening leakage problems.
+Heart valves damaged during a heart attack may develop severe leakage problems.

 - What is a heart attack?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/heartattack/printall-index.html.
 Accessed Sept.
 12, 2014.